logdna/logdna-agent/README.md

 ## How it Works

-The LogDNA agent authenticates using your LogDNA agent key and opens a secure web socket to LogDNA's ingestion servers.
+The LogDNA agent authenticates using your LogDNA API key and opens a secure web socket to LogDNA's ingestion servers.
 It then 'tails' for new log files added to your specific logging directories, watching for file changes.
 Those changes are sent to to LogDNA via the secure web socket.

 ## Contributors